To give your car the best chance of passing an MOT first time, it is worth investing in a pre-MOT check

 You can perform the 20p tread depth test, and put air in your tyres if needed.

-Be sure to look for any damage, cracks, exposed cords or punctures – these are dangerous faults, meaning you will need to have new tyres fitted before your MOT
+Be sure to look for any damage, cracks, exposed cords or punctures.
+These are dangerous faults, meaning you will need to have new tyres fitted before your MOT.

 Body, Boot and Bonnet

-All bodywork should be free from corrosion, rust and sharp edges.
-If your car has suffered an accident, it may be worth repairing the bodywork to avoid a dangerous MOT fault.
+If your car has been involved in an accident, then it may be worth repairing the bodywork to avoid a dangerous MOT fault.

 Licence Plates